Change how a storage account is replicated

 - Your storage account includes data in the archive tier.

 You can request live migration through the Azure Support portal.
-From the portal, select the storage account you want to convert to ZRS.

 - Issue type: Select Technical.

-- Problem Type: Select Data Migration.
+- Problem type: Choose Data Migration.

 GZRS storage accounts do not currently support the archive tier.
 See Azure Blob storage: hot, cool, and archive access tiers for more details.